01Certain Sick Pay and Injury Benefits

 It does not automatically apply to Social Security retirement benefits.
 Social Security is not a needs-based program.
 It’s based on your work record over the years, and it’s possible that some portion of these benefits could be taxable depending on how much other income you have.

-Which of Your Income Sources Is Non-Taxable Income?
+Which of Your Income Sources Is Tax-Free?